-We welcome all members of the community to all our meetings which are held in our Council Chambers from 6.00pm.
+We welcome all community members to all of our meetings which are held in our Council Chambers from 6:00pm.

-Council Meetings, Public Forums and Community Forums are audio recorded for administrative purposes, and If you can't make it to a council meeting in person,you can watch it via our live stream.
+Council Meetings, Public Forums and Community Forums are audio recorded for administrative purposes.
+If you can't make it to a council meeting in person, you can watch it via our live stream.

 Pre-meeting Briefing Sessions

 Pre-meeting Briefing Sessions will be held as scheduled to brief councillors on business to be considered at future meetings and any other items of importance.
 Pre-meeting Briefing Sessions will have an agenda and are open to the public (except for items that meet the requirements of section 10A of the Act).